dchen236/ucla_w20_cs174a_final_project/README.md

 ### Physics Simulation

 This section of the readme will go over the physics implementation.
-The explanation for the physics implementation will be split into three main parts: Part 1 will give a brief overview of the PhysicsObject API we made to represent a simple physics object, Part 2 will go into the two representations of a PhysicsObject's force vector used, Part 3 will go into basic collision calculations ignoring glancing collisions, aPart 4 will go over glancing collision calculations, and Part 5 will go over general challenges in the Physics implementation.
+The explanation for the physics implementation will be split into five parts: Part 1 will give a brief overview of the PhysicsObject API we made to represent a simple physics object, Part 2 will go into the two representations of a PhysicsObject's force vector used, Part 3 will go into basic collision calculations ignoring glancing collisions, aPart 4 will go over glancing collision calculations, and Part 5 will go over general challenges in the Physics implementation.

 1) PhysicsObject API
 	We created a PhysicsObject API to encapsulate the complexity of representing a physics object.
 The PhysicsObject API is contained in physics.js.
 In this documentation, we will only briefly go over the constructor of the object; other calculations in the PhysicsObject API like glancing collisions are explained in later sections.